abogoyavlensky/automigrate/README.md

 - How to handle common configuration conveniently (separated edn file?)?
 - More consistent and helpful messages for users, maybe using `fipp` library.
 - Ability to separate models by multiple files.
-- Move transformations out of clojure spec conformers.
-- Try to replace `spec` with `malli`.
+- Move transformations out of clojure spec conformers or replace `spec` with `malli`.
 - Simplify model definition just as map with key `:type` instead of vector of 3 items.
 - Disable field types validation at all, or add ability to set arbitrary custom type.
 - Handle of model/field renaming.